-The IRES program will provide eligible VT engineering students with the unique opportunity to work on collaborative research.
+The IRES program will provide eligible Virginia Tech engineering students with the unique opportunity to work on collaborative research.
 Students will investigate the critical research areas of next-generation electrical power systems.
 This will involve developing environmentally-friendly transport systems and the human factors issues that accompany their use and adoption.

 Key features of this international research experience

-- Paid summer research for 10 weeks at the University of Nottingham, U.K.
+- Paid summer research for 10 weeks at the University of Nottingham, United Kingdom.

 - This program includes two phases:

-- Predeparture Workshops at Virginia Tech: three workshops at Virginia Tech during the Spring 2017 semester, plus a three-week Research Planning Seminar to be held May 22-June 9, 2017 (tentative dates).
+- Predeparture Workshops at Virginia Tech: three workshops at Virginia Tech during the Spring 2018 semester, plus a three-week Research Planning Seminar to be held May 21 – June 8, 2018, (tentative dates).

 - International Research Experience: A seven-week overseas research experience with one of the University of Nottingham’s internationally recognized research groups: